wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 2.1.7 =
+- Added a new feature to automatically delete pending membership accounts that are older than 1 or 2 months.

 = 2.1.6 =
 - Fixed a bug with new membership level creation with a number of days or weeks duration value.